shakebugs/shake-docs/docs/ios/crash-reporting.md

 When viewing the Build log, search for "SHAKE_SCRIPT" keyword to identify potential problems and check if the upload was successful.

-### Upload dSYMS using Fastlane plugin
+### Upload dSYMS using fastlane plugin

 Fastlane is an open source platform aimed at simplifying mobile development tasks.
 It handles authentication with App Store Connect and downloading dSYM files.

 Use this method if your app has __Bitcode__ format enabled.

-#### Installing Fastlane
+#### Installing fastlane

 It is recommended that you use `Bundler` and `Gemfile` to define your dependency on fastlane.
 This will clearly define the fastlane version to be used and its dependencies, and will also speed up fastlane execution.

 First of all, you should run `bundle init`  command which will generate Gemfile.
-When Gemfile was generated, add `fastlane` gem.
+After the Gemfile is generated, add `fastlane` gem.

-Now, your newly created Gemfile should look like:
+Now, your newly created Gemfile should look like this:

 <TabItem value="gemifle">